cherylberger/Credit_Risk_Analysis/README.md

 #### Combination Oversampling and Undersampling SMOTEENN
 ![image](https://user-images.githubusercontent.com/94234511/160216149-e5269f80-3355-4336-913a-ab283e6b0a06.png)
   * The balanced accuracy score was 63.8%
-  * Again, the low precision for the high credit risk prediction was not improved, 1% and 100% for the low credit risk predictions
+  * Again, the low precision for the high credit risk predictions was not improved, again 1% and 100% for the low credit risk predictions
   * The recall (sensitivity) score was lower than the other models at 70% and 57% for the the high and low risk predictions respectively.

 ### Deliverable 3 Use Ensemble Classifiers to Predict Credit Risk